brandeis-ling131a/assignment6-readme/README.md

 2. What proportion of word tokens are always assigned the same part-of-speech tag?

 Do this by adding code to `postag/brown.py`.
 Use the code scaffolding as given and do not change the name of methods or the kinds of arguments handed in.
-When we look at your code, we will expect that we can import `BrownCorpus` class directly from `postag` package and do the following outside the package.
+When we look at your code, we will expect that we can import the `BrownCorpus` class directly from the `postag` package and do the following outside the package.

 ```
 from postag.brown import BrownCorpus